AdhamEl-Batal/LSTMFakeNews/README.md

 Once I am satisfied with the results of the analysis in the Jupyter notebook, I will include more detailed results on deployment and usage in this README.

-But for now, the notebook has lots of information on pre-processing and fitting and so on!
+But for now, feel free to download the HTML file and view in the browser of your choice.
+It has a lot of information on how to pre-process and train the data!